mdz786/rock-paper-scissor/README.md

 # rock-paper-scissor

-It this project , iam going to make a web page , that consists a simple game known as Rock , Paper , Scissors.
+It this project , i'm going to make a web page , that consists a simple game known as Rock , Paper and Scissor.

-This project is to practice Js.

-This is also a 3rd project in the TOP.
+1 > This is a FIVE round game.
+2 > The Computer is very smart so choose your every choice wisely.
+3 > You can play the game here : mdz786.github.io/rock-paper-scissor